5x more readings

 Easy to set up and use

-Optional glucose alarms are easy to turn on and off and easy-to-adjust sound and vibration.5
+Optional glucose alarms are easy to turn on, easy to customise low and high glucose alarm ranges and easy to adjust sound and vibration.2

-You can rely on proven alarm accuracy, especially in the low glucose range.6
+You can rely on proven alarm accuracy at every glucose level.3

 How it works